xemantic/github-users/README.md

 As there is no blueprint from Google on how to build applications like Google Inbox, I decided to use my whole experience to "reverse engineer" possible approach and provide such a minimal project.
-I hope to push it even further in terms of reactive programming on top of RxJava as it is quite popular on Android, there is GWT port, and apparently it is possible to transpile the whole library to Objective-C.
+I hope to push it even further in terms of reactive programming on top of RxJava as it is quite popular on Android, there is a GWT port, and apparently it is possible to transpile the whole library to Objective-C.

 It does not matter so much what this application is doing and if it is useful at all.